Ukraine casts shadow as investors take pulse of fragile economy

 "With QE, it's easy to get in but difficult to get out," said Richard Koo of the Nomura Research Institute in Japan.

 "The market has got addicted to QE.
-I hope people are going to realise more the cost of getting out of QE.
+I hope people are going to realize more the cost of getting out of QE.
 It's going to be very messy."

 (Additional reporting by Jason Bush in Moscow, Kevin Yao in Beijing; writing By John O'Donnell; Editing by Toby Chopra)